FASHRM & DFASHRM Requirements - ASHRM

 - Application Fees

-DFASHRM participation is limited to current ASHRM members who have been members for a minimum of 10 years.
-Membership years need not be consecutive.
+DFASHRM participation is limited to current ASHRM members who have been members for a minimum of 10 of the 12 years prior to the year in which they apply.

-FASHRM participation is limited to current ASHRM members who have been members for a minimum of five years.
-Membership years need not be consecutive.
+FASHRM participation is limited to current ASHRM members who have been members for a minimum of 5 of the 7 years prior to the year in which they apply.

 Applicants must meet specific criteria in the areas of